gabriele-mastrapasqua/chcrypto/README.md

 #### Kafka
-ingest transactional data then clickhouse streams the data in a table as a first endpoint.
-Kafka is a supported data source for clickhouse.
+Kafka can ingest from the live data from AXAX (or from a file) then clickhouse streams the data in a table.
 This enable us to stream the data from kafka to clickhouse seamlessly without writing any custom code.

 See integrating kafka in Clickhouse for more info: https://clickhouse.com/docs/en/integrations/kafka/kafka-table-engine